manifold-systems/manifold/docs/manifold-templates.md

     <p> The above section should work </p>
 ```

-Then, I can include `mySection` it in a separate template:
+Then, you can include `mySection` in a separate template:
 ```jsp
     <%@ include nestedImport.mySection %>
 ```